ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01CapitalPunishment/4-Profiles.md

 - ySI - Patches
 - ySI - Categories

+# **Capital Punishment - Hardcore Profile - Medium**

+This is a graphically downgraded version of the **High Hardcore** profile to allow for better performance on lower end CPU's/systems.

 # **Capital Punishment - Casual Profile - High**

-This version of Capital Punishment removes all of the hardcore aspects included in the list, allowing for users to enjoy both the other gamplay & graphical changes without being impeded by the survival and difficulty changes.
+- This version of Capital Punishment removes all of the hardcore aspects included in the list, allowing for users to enjoy both the other gamplay & graphical changes without being impeded by the survival and difficulty changes.
 This list includes all original graphic affecting mods at the highest setting they were added to the list in.

+- For a consistently updated visual of our modlist/load order, you may also check out our load order library page [here](https://loadorderlibrary.com/lists/capital-punishment-casual-list)

 ## **Removed Mods (Organized by MO2 Separator)**

-For a consistently updated visual of our modlist/load order, you may also check out our load order library page [here](https://loadorderlibrary.com/lists/capital-punishment-casual-list)

 ### **Gameplay Changes - Weapons & Armor**
 - Alternative Repairing